tanChicken/beacon/README.md

 3. install dependencies (pip install -r requirements.txt) (use pip list to ensure everything needed is downloaded)
 4. run migrations (migrate)
 5. to interact with databases, use python manage.py shell to test it out
+6. creating user: User.objects.create(email="<email>", password="<password>", role="STUDENT"/"INSTRUCTOR") (no <> needed)
+7. create student objects from sign up also can
+8. Try running server and use your created accounts to login (use the ones above also can)

+- Check settings.py first to see which database are you on, local or shared
+- After switching, do python manage.py migrate
+- When finished with work, please comment out the local dataabase code and change it back to shared for convenience

 - Three test accounts with details are currently provided above, please refer and log in using the details.